Orsayshi/Multi-Threaded-WebServer/README.md

 How to compile:
 Tpye "make" when terminal in code directory.And then run the program using: "./myhttpd"

-You and add any argument for example:"./myhttpd -p 5000 -s SJF"So the port number will be set as 5000 and scheduling style will be Shortest job First.
+You and add any argument for example:"./myhttpd -p 5000 -s SJF".
+So the port number will be set as 5000 and scheduling style will be Shortest job First.

 Credits:
 Haoyu Guo - Primary Programmer